-Strays and Relations is a book about an adopted woman tracing her birth family.
+Strays and Relations by Dizzy Greenfield is a book about an adopted woman tracing her birth family.
 As an adopted person myself I was interested to read it and finished the whole book in just two sittings.

 This book was inevitably very close to home for me particularly as the birth mother was an Irish Roman Catholic.
 The birth family had different strands to it too much as my own birth family did.
 Even in less momentous ways, I felt a link to the main character from the fact that her birth mum was based in Yorkshire where I was brought up right down to the description of her baby’s “upturned nose”.
 I had literally read the same description in my own adoption file only a week before reading this book.
 Life moves in very mysterious and meaningful ways sometimes.